octo-technology/OpenTezos/docs/explorer/private-indexer.md

 the first big map (whose index is 0) is not fetched by the frontend.
 2. a raffle contract using map
 3. a raffle using big map
-// TODO: Repetition with line 36
+//TODO: Repetition with line 36

 The migration files also include some operations to open a raffle and buy a ticket automatically once the contracts are deployed.